grb-technik/aula-assistant/CONTRIBUTING.md

 ## Additional Notes

-## Target Hardware and Environment
+### Target Hardware and Environment

 This software is primarily designed to run on a Raspberry Pi equipped with a 7" capacitive touch display (resolution: 800×480) in tablet mode.
-However, the interface is built to be responsive and should work well on laptops or other screen sizes too.

-Because the target environment relies on touch input—often less precise than a mouse—all UI elements must be designed to function without the need for a keyboard or external mouse.
 The default window size is set accordingly to reflect the constraints of the Raspberry Pi display.

-For reference, see the [display on berrybase.de](https://www.berrybase.de/offizielles-raspberry-pi-7-display-mit-kapazitiven-touchscreen).
+However, the interface shall be responsive and should work well on laptops or other screen sizes too.

+Because the target environment relies on touch input (often less precise than a mouse) all ui elements must be designed to function without the need for a keyboard or an external mouse.

-## Network
+### Network

 The application communicates with other devices exclusively over the local network.
 It is designed to be a passive network participant, meaning: